 Ease of Use

-Some runners will "set it and forget it", strapping their armband on and enjoying their infinite playlist as the miles fly by — but most of us will need to occasionally access our phones to change up the tunes, check our splits, or glance at a GPS app.
-While we'd like to ignore our phones while running, constant connectivity is a necessity for some, so being able to quickly access your phone to receive a call is also an important function.
-When assessing ease of use, we looked at how quickly we could strap on and remove the ambands, how difficult it was to see our screens and perform basic functions like texting and choosing songs, as well as whether or not we could remove our phones without removing the entire armbands.
+Some runners like to "set it and forget it", strapping their armband on and enjoying their infinite playlist as the miles fly by.
+Most of us, however, will need to occasionally access our phones to change up the tunes, check our splits, or glance at a GPS app.
+Although we'd like to ignore our phones while running, constant connectivity is a necessity for some, so being able to quickly access your phone to receive a call is an important function.
+When assessing ease of use, we looked at how quickly we could strap on and remove the armbands, how difficult it was to see our screens and perform basic functions like texting and choosing songs, as well as whether or not we could remove our phones without removing the entire armbands.

 The Editors' Choice LifeActiv Armband easily takes the cake when it comes to convenience.
 After installing a thin plastic mounting piece to the back of your phone or phone case, you can easily attach it to the band on your arm, and remove it again by flicking the lock switch and twisting the phone.
 Then you can quickly check Strava, switch to your favorite metal playlist, slap your phone back in place, and run off into the sunset.

 Armbands with rotating mounts like the Tribe Running Armband and the Newppon allow you to change the viewing angle to make reading and typing a little easier while the phone is on your arm.
-This makes it so you don't have to bend and crane your neck as much as you do to use your phone with a fixed armband.
+This means you don't have to bend or crane your neck as much to use your phone as you do with a fixed armband.

-Armbands with clear plastic screen shields like the Lovphone Armband and the Tune Belt Sport offer some protection for your phone while letting you see and manipulate the screen, but not with the same accuracy and sensitivity as an unprotected screen.
+Armbands with clear plastic screen shields like the Lovphone Armband and the Tune Belt Sport offer some protection for your phone while letting you see and manipulate the screen.
+However, they can't provide the same accuracy or sensitivity as an unprotected screen.
 The E-tronic Edge holds your phone in a zippered pouch.
 You'll need to completely remove your phone from the pouch to use it.

 Almost all the models we tested employed some form of velcro strap to cinch the armband down and secure it to your arm.
 The Tune Belt is the quickest and easiest to adjust, and most others are close behind.
 The advantage of the velcro strap design is that you can adjust the tightness of the band and easily put it on over a jacket or long sleeve shirt.
 The E-tronic Edge employs a strapless sleeve design that you slide on over your arm.
 It's comfortable but very frustrating to put on over a shirt sleeve.

-A versatile armband will ideally fit a variety of devices, and won't necessitate buying a new armband whenever you have to get a new phone.
+A versatile armband would ideally fit a variety of devices and help you avoid buying a new armband whenever you have to get a new phone.
 The Newppon 180 Rotatable and the Tribe Phone Holder both have stretchy silicone bands that secure phones in place surprisingly well and accommodate devices as small as an iPhone 5 all the way up to an iPad mini.

-The sleeve style armbands are not as accommodating, assuming that new phones are going to keep getting bigger.
-In our testing, putting a smaller phone in a sleeve that is too big for it didn't detract from our experience at all.
+Assuming that new phones will continue to keep getting bigger, the sleeve style armbands are not as accommodating.
+In our testing, putting a small phone in a sleeve that is too big for it didn't detract from our experience at all.
 After you cinch down the velcro, even a small phone won't move around.
 The E-tronic Edge has a pretty stretchy pouch that could hold a small phone, keys, and even a couple of energy gel packets.

 Extra features also add a bit to a model's versatility.
 The Lovphone Armband, both Tribe armbands, and the Newppon include a key holder.
-With the exceptions of the LifeActiv and the E-tronic Edge, every armband had a small velcro clip to keep the slack in your headphone cords from flying all over the place.
+With the exceptions of the LifeActiv and the E-tronic Edge, every armband had a small velcro clip to remove slack from your headphone cords and prevent them from flying all over the place.

-Closely tied to comfort, stability refers to how much a device moves around and jiggles in the armband as you move about.
-Some users may not find this to be an issue, but our testers found too much movement infuriating.
-If your phone feels like it's bouncing all over the place while secured in your armband, you might as well just keep it in your pocket.
-While some models permitted more movement than others, none of the armbands had us worried that our phones would fall out.
+Closely linked to comfort, stability refers to how much a device moves around or jiggles in the armband as you move about.
+Some users may not find this to be an issue, but many of our testers found too much movement to be infuriating.
+If your phone feels like it's bouncing all over the place while secured in an armband, you might as well just keep it in your pocket.
+Although some models permitted more movement than others, none of the armbands had us worried that our phones would fall out.

 The sleeve style armbands are certainly the most stable, holding our phones snugly in place, especially after cranking down on the velcro straps.
 These include the Tune Belt Sport, the Lovphone, the Tribe Water Resistant Armband, and the E-tronic Edge.

 Less stable are the floating mount-style armbands.
-The wiggle factor here seems to depend on how far away the mount holds the phone and is compounded by the size of your device.
-The LifeActiv is the most stable, keeps the phone mount close to the armband, and includes a locking mechanism.
+The wiggle factor here seems to depend on how far away the mount holds the phone and can be compounded by the size of your device.
+The LifeActiv is the most stable.
+It keeps the phone mount close to the armband, and includes a locking mechanism.
 On the Tribe Running Phone Holder, the mount sits farther away and we found that this caused the phone to move quite a bit while we ran.

-We hope you find this deep-dive into cell phone armbands helps you find the best product to get you off and running.
-Remember, the whole point of these armbands is to make running with your phone more convenient and comfortable than just running with it in your pocket, so pay special attention to the size of your phone and the size of your arms when ordering an armband, and consider how much you like to mess with your phone while you run.
+We hope you find that this deep-dive into cell phone armbands helps you find the best product to get you off and running.
+Remember, the whole point of these armbands is to provide more comfort and convenience than running with a phone in your pocket.
+Pay special attention to the size of your phone and the size of your arms when ordering an armband, and consider how much you like to mess with your phone while you run.

 — Matt Bento